Boating License

 We agree!
 Educated boaters are safer boaters.

-How is the Law Implemented?
+How Was the Law Implemented?

 Phase 1 began on January 1, 2018, and covered boat operators 20 years old and younger.
 Then, at the beginning of each year, another segment of the population was required to complete the education process.